Balance of Power Chart

 After analyzing the power balance of market participants within the selected market segment and after determining the financial instrument which shows a noticeable advantage of bullish or bearish sentiment and provides a good opportunity for a trade, it remains to determine the technical parameters of the trade.
 In other words, it remains to determine the optimal levels for the position opening and closing, that could provide an acceptable level of risk and attractive P/L ratio.

-GMT Partner offers its customers a subscription to the Power Balance Chart for a variety of segments of the global financial market.
-This service is aimed at active traders and investors.
-To subscribe to the Power Balance Chart for selected segments of the market, please send your request here or make your order here.
+The GMT Partner project offers its customers a subscription to the “Balance of Power Chart”, which covers a variety of segments of the global financial market.
+This service is intended for active traders and investors.
+To subscribe to the “Balance of Power Chart” for specific market segments, please send your request here or make your order here.

 DISCLAIMER: